- Entries for 2023 are now closed.

-Initiated by the National Library of Scotland in 1993, it is open to any resident of the EU.
+Initiated by the National Library of Scotland in 1993, it is open to any resident of the UK or a Council of Europe member state.
 Recent winners have hailed from Spain, Germany, the UK, Belgium and the Netherlands.

 Mrs Elizabeth A Clark (formerly Soutar) of Moray sponsored the competition from 1993 until her death in 2008.
 It has continued since then with support from the Magnus and Janet Soutar Fund.

 After each competition, the winning entries join our collection of fine bindings.

 Creative and craft binding categories

 The competition aims to encourage the practice and development of both creative and craft binding skills which display individual expression and originality.
 Judges look for a best creative binding and a best craft binding.
 Each category carries two prizes — a main prize and a student prize.

 We define a student as a person who has begun learning bookbinding within the past five years.
 We consider all student entries for both the main and student categories.

 The 2023 competition theme